Interviewing at a Family Business

 What to Ask When Interviewing at a Family Business

 Menlo Partners strongly recommends using the interview process as a way to gain deeper insight into the psychology and politics of a family business.
-Following are some suggestions about what to ask.
+The following are some suggestions about what to ask.

 - What are the company’s and family’s values?
 And which is the most important?
 If possible, ask this question to more than one of the family members and watch for consistency in their responses.
 Differing answers may point to misalignment within the family, which may result in increased conflict and feeling caught in the middle of a power play.